rizdaprasetya/mt-alt-doc/en/home.md

 #### Testing on Sandbox

-Learn how to simulate payment for testing on Sandbox environment.
+Learn how to simulate payments on Sandbox environment for testing.

 - [Sandbox Test Credentials](/en/technical-reference/sandbox-test.md)